Biotin

 However, according to the scientific literature, the best indicators used to assess vitamin B7 levels in the body are the level of biotin excretion in the urine and the level of 3-hydroxy isovaleric acid excretion.

-How Can Biotin Affect The Results of Laboratory Tests?
+How Can Biotin Affect the Results of Laboratory Tests?

 The occurrence of vitamin B7 interference during diagnostic testsTrusted Source depends on several factors: the construction of the test, the amount of biotin dose taken by the patient, the concentration of Biotin in the blood, and above all, the time that elapses between the last dose taken by the patient and the collection of material for testing.